FloatingArrayDesign/MoorDyn/docs/structure.rst

 In the C++ API, Bodies are represented as a standalone class.
 This class can have different behaviors depending on it's "type" (in the intuitive sense, not in the C++ sense) - there are three possible types for bodies:
+- **Fixed**: the body is fixed, either to a particular location or to a connected, moving entity.
-- COUPLED: the body position is controlled by the calling program.
+- **Coupled**: the body position is controlled by the calling program.
+  See :ref:`the coupling documentation <coupling>`.
-- FREE: the body position is free to move, controlled by the hydrodynamic forces implemented in MoorDyn
+- **Free**: the body position is free to move, controlled by the hydrodynamic forces implemented in MoorDyn
-- FIXED: the body is fixed, either to a particular location or to a connected, moving entity.

 Body objects have the following data members: